The prettiest town in North Brabant, Breda has a long-established football culture that easily surpasses nearby Tilburg for passion.

 Right by the station, the Apollo Hotel Breda City Center fills the city’s former post office with 88 artfully converted rooms, singles, doubles and family-sized.
 It has its own bar and restaurant but the town centre is close.

 Right by Grote Kerk, the Hotel Sutor is conveniently located three-star, probably in need of a modest refit but handy for local nightlife.
-Nearby, a landmark on Grote Markt since 1937, the Stadshotel Hotel De Klok has recently been renamed Bell City.
-A suitably old-school restaurant complements the 21 mid-range rooms.
+Nearby, a landmark on Grote Markt since 1937, the Stadshotel de Klok has a suitably old-school restaurant complementing its 21 mid-range rooms.

 On the south side of the city centre, the Hotel Nassau Breda, set in a former convent, offers chic, boutique lodging, contemporary cuisine and cocktails on the terrace in summer.
 Also at the south end, the four-star Golden Tulip Keyser provides suitable comfort and convenience.